Table of contents

 But do you know how to buy disability insurance in Canada?
 In this post, we guide you through the steps of purchasing disability coverage.

-- Start by learning how long-term disability insurance works and the type of policy that offers the best protection against a long-term disability.
+- Start your journey by learning how long-term disability insurance works and the type of policy that offers the best protection against a long-term disability.

-- Compare a few quotes from an insurance advisor and weigh the benefits of each.
+- Compare a few quotes from an independent insurance advisor and weigh the benefits of each.

-- Altogether, applying, underwriting, and issuing a new policy may take a few days to over a month.
+- Applying for coverage, the underwriting process, and issuing a new policy may take a week to over a month.

 How To Get Long-Term Disability Insurance